 Sensory Re-Education Home Exercises

-Loss of sensation and numbness of the affected arm, leg, and face is a common symptom after stroke.
-It can affect your ability to chew food, roll in bed, and walk as well as many other functional tasks.
+Loss of sensation and numbness or tingling of the affected arm, leg, and face is a common symptoms after stroke.

 Sensory Re-Education Home Exercises:

-- Perform weight bearing activities through your affected arm.
-Propping on your elbow or hand through your knee or table.
+- Perform weight-bearing activities through your affected arm or hand on a scale.
+Propping on your elbow or hand through the scale.

 - The SaeboStim Micro provides sensory electrical stimulation (SES) to the arm and hand using a specialized Electro-Mesh Garment. https://www.saebo.com/shop/saebostim-micro/